Hoh Rainforest

 IMG_38742.jpg

 Perhaps the island’s most charming characteristic is the fact that its official trail is completely carpeted by grass.
-This, combined with the fact that many trees here are contorted into strange shapes gives the one the experience of a hiking through a lush “Lost World.”
+This, combined with the fact that many trees here are contorted into strange shapes, gives one the experience of hiking through a lush "Lost World."

 IMG_38512-2.jpg